This article provides general performance guidelines for working with VPN in Security Gateway R77 and above.

 (1) Interface Affinity

-As an example, we use 12600 appliance with a default CoreXL configuration of "2:10"
+As an example, we will use a 12600 appliance with a default CoreXL configuration of "2:10"

 Enabling Multi-Queue is recommended when a single interface receives too much traffic for a single CoreXL SND to handle (refer to "Related documentation" section).
 If the CPU utilization on the CPU cores running as CoreXL SND is high while the CPU utilization on CPU cores running as CoreXL FW instances is relatively idle, then administrator should consider reducing the amount of CoreXL FW instances from 10 to 8, releasing more CPU cores to run as CoreXL SND.